ged/assemblage/README.md

 ## Description

-Assemblage is a continuous integration toolkit.
-It's intended to provide you with a minimal infrastructure for distributing and performing automated tasks for one or more version control repositories.
-It makes as few assumptions as possible as to what those things might be.
+Assemblage is a continuous integration library.
+It's intended to provide you with a minimal toolkit for distributing and performing automated tasks for one or more version control repositories.
+It makes as few assumptions as possible as to what those tasks might be.

-It's still just a personal project, but if you want to use it I'm happy to answer questions and entertain suggestions, especially in the form of patches/PRs.
+A task in Assemblage is called an Assembly.
+Assemblage has three primary parts for manipulating Assemblies: the **Assembly Server**, **Assembly

-Assemblage has three primary parts: the **Assembly Server**, **Assembly Workers**, and **Repositories**.
+Workers**, and **Repositories**.

 <dl>